logic-and-applications/rocq-lna/README.md

       on unix machines with opam added to the PATH environment correctly.

-   2. Add this path to the `path` setting of `vscoq` (press ctrl+shift+P in VS Code and type "User Settings (JSON)", then hit Enter).
+   2. Add this path to the `path` setting of `vscoq` (Open VS Code, then press Ctrl/Cmd+Shift+P and type "User Settings (JSON)", then hit Enter).
 Saving this file will save the setting.
       ```json
       {
          "vscoq.path": "C:\\cygwin_LnA\\home\\runneradmin\\.opam\\LnA\\bin\\vscoqtop.exe"